DongL/datascience/content/post/2018-12-02-git-basics.md

 - git rm --cached [filename] # remove file from the cache, oppsite to git add, prevent files being exposed to git.

 ### Merge
+- git mergetool #

+### Pull
+- git pull origin master # get a copy to local repository from remote repository for merging if applied.

 ### _Tips_